-- Is very difficult to please,
+- Is very difficult to please.

-Parents may feel annoyed by these behaviours and blame or punish the child for whingeing too much or having outbursts.
-If your child has suicidal ideation, take it very seriously.
-Sometimes its a way of asking for help and other times its a cry of desperation, rather than an actual intention to harm themselves.
-Either way, they need urgent support.
+Parents may feel annoyed by these behaviours and blame or punish the child for ‘whingeing’ or having outbursts.
+If your child has suicidal ideation, please take it very seriously.
+Talking about death, suicide attempts, or actively engaging in self-harm, may be their way of asking for help without actual intent.
+Regardless of whether suicidal intent is present, they need urgent support.

 Please call the clinic for help from one of our child psychologists.